 I wrote!
 Reader NotesGo to section

-The network has stations in the provinces of Buenos Aires, Santa Fe, Entre Ríos, Corrientes, Misiones, Chaco, Córdoba, Catamarca, Santiago del Estero, Tucumán, Mendoza and San Juan, from which Dapsa expects to reach 6% of the fuel market by 2023.
+The network has vending hubs in the provinces of Buenos Aires, Santa Fe, Entre Ríos, Corrientes, Misiones, Chaco, Córdoba, Catamarca, Santiago del Estero, Tucumán, Mendoza and San Juan, from which Dapsa expects to reach 6% of the fuel market by 2023.

-Dapsa is a company focused on the marketing and distribution of fuels, logistics and industrial services, which acquired 135 service stations from the former Oil Fuels network, while Gulf announced last week a similar operation by another 127 stations.
+Dapsa is a company focused on the marketing and distribution of fuels, logistics and industrial services, which acquired 135 service stations from the former Oil Combustibles network, while Gulf last week announced a similar operation for 127 other stations.

-The Commercial and Institutional Relations Director of Dapsa, Hugo David, told Télam that after the purchase of the remaining 50% Dapsa by Sociedad Comercial del Plata, the oil company takes “an important step towards the development of its own network of gas stations with an investment plan of 60 million dollars for the next five years.”
+Dapsa's Commercial and Institutional Relations Director Hugo David told Telam that after the purchase of the remaining 50% Dapsa by Sociedad Comercial del Plata, the oil company takes “an important step towards the development of its own network of gas stations with an investment plan of 60 million dollars for the next five years.”

-The manager stressed that the 135 new service stations will be added to the supply that Dapsa makes to about 208 independent stations, to which it will offer operators “guarantee of continuity of contracts and will add the proposal for a new commercial relationship” that will involve including them under the brand Dapsa.
+The manager stressed that the 135 new service stations will be added to the supply that Dapsa makes to some 208 independent stations, to which it will offer operators “guarantee of continuity of contracts and add to them the proposal of a new commercial relationship” that will involve including them under the brand Dapsa.

-“To those who want to join, we will embed like any other independent operator who wants to join this long-term project with guaranteed supply continuity”, through the strategic alliance reached this year with YPF for the next eight years.
+“To those who want to join we will embanderate like any other independent operator who wants to join this long-term project with guaranteed continuity of supplies,” through the strategic alliance reached this year with YPF for the next eight years.

-Since May Dapsa contributed to the maintenance of the supply of much of this network of the former OIL Fuels, based on which it will begin to develop its own with the objective of reaching a 6% share in the fuel market in five years.
+Since May Dapsa contributed to the maintenance of the supply of much of this network of the former OIL Fuels, on which it will begin to develop its own with the goal of reaching a 6% share of the fuel market in five years.

-In this way, the company enters a liquid fuel market that becomes increasingly competitive with recent revenues from brands such as Gulf, Raizen and Trafigura.
+In this way, the company enters a liquid fuel market that is becoming increasingly competitive with recent revenues from brands such as Gulf, Raizen and Trafigura.